GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

 Log in with a `developer` role user and check the authorization.

 🟢 Developer with `limit`, can `Create` a VM.
-You can see video below, Dhoni is a developer user, and he has enough limit `limit: 1`.
+You can see the video below.
+Dhoni is a developer user, and he has a limit `limit: 1`.

 [nodejs-dhoni-developer-user.webm](https://github.com/user-attachments/assets/c71e991b-bc51-41ac-b356-d8c43da13fff)

-🔴 Developer with not limit cannnot `Create` a VM.
-You can see video below, Virat is a developer user with `limit: 0` means he cannot create new virtual machine.
+🔴 A developer with no limit cannot `Create` a VM.
+You can see the video below.
+Virat is a developer user with `limit: 0` means he cannot create a new virtual machine.

 [nodejs-virat-developer-user.webm](https://github.com/user-attachments/assets/28a5b49e-2dd2-4877-b112-7aca1f96ebe4)